Ward Telephone No: 01264 835288

 In normal times. visiting your family and friends is very flexible, there are no set hours so you are able to visit them anytime during the day and evening.
 There are no age restrictions and babies, children and pets are welcome.
 Whilst Covid restrictions are in place, please speak to us before visiting.

 Our main reception is normally open from 9am – 5pm on weekdays.
-Currently, a member of staff is only on duty from 9am – 1pm.
-If you are visiting the hospice at these times, please come to reception on arrival and sign in.
+Currently, a member of staff is only on duty from 9am – 3.30pm.
+If you are visiting the hospice at these times, please use the intercom at the main reception door on arrival.
+You will be buzzed in and asked to sign in.

 When reception is closed, please use the intercom at the main reception door.
 The hospice staff will open the door for you.
 Make your way through the door into the main reception area and then turn right, use the lift or down the stairs and through the double doors.
 Please report to the inpatient reception.
 They will be happy to help you.